WaleeTheRobot/order-flow-bot/README.md

 - C:\Users\username\\.nuget\packages\newtonsoft.json\13.0.3\lib\net45\Newtonsoft.Json.dll

-The version should match the other added references
+The version should match the other added references.
+You might also need to add this.

 - C:\\Windows\Microsoft.NET\Framework\v4.0.30319\netstandard.dll